jakeMartin1234/three-particle-geometry/README.md

 # three-particle-geometry

-A npm package that allows users to represent threeJS geometry instances as a system of customizable particles.
+An npm package that allows users to represent threeJS geometry instances as a system of customizable particles.
 Feel free to clone and use the [demo](https://github.com/jakeMartin1234/three-particle-geometry-test).

 ![Sphere and Cube](./sphereAndCube.png)